Kuwaitis campaign privately to arm Syrian rebels

 "The world has abandoned the Syrian people and the Syrian revolution so it is normal that people start to give money to people who are fighting," said Falah al-Sawagh, a former opposition member of Kuwait's parliament, surrounded by friends drinking sweet tea and eating cakes.

-In just four hours the campaign collected 80,000 dinars ($282,500).
+In just four hours the campaign collected 80,000 dinars (183,825 pounds).
 The box moves to a new house each day for a week.
 Sawagh estimates this type of campaign in Kuwait, one of the world's richest countries per capita, raised several million dollars during the last Ramadan religious holiday.

 The fighting in Syria has stoked Sunni-Shi'ite tensions in the region, with Iran and Lebanese Shi'ite militia Hezbollah backing Assad, and Sunni-ruled nations such as Turkey, Saudi Arabia and Qatar backing the rebels.

-Sunni-ruled Kuwait has denounced the Syrian army's actions and sent $300 million in humanitarian aid to help the millions displaced by the conflict in which more than 90,000 have died.
+Sunni-ruled Kuwait has denounced the Syrian army's actions and sent $300 million (195 million pounds) in humanitarian aid to help the millions displaced by the conflict in which more than 90,000 have died.

 Arming the rebels is against government policy but U.S. ally Kuwait allows more public debate than other Gulf states and has tolerated campaigns in private houses or on social media that are difficult to control.